 The concept of hydroponics in it’s simplest terms is growing plants without soil.
 Instead of soil, the plants are grown in a unique combination of water and nutrients.
 Some systems also use a sterile growing medium such as coconut fiber, gravel or even sand.

-There are many different types of hydroponic systems that can be used to grow herbs ranging from small counter top designs to larger outdoor setups.
+There are many different types of hydroponic systems that can be used to grow herbs ranging from small countertop designs to larger outdoor setups.

 The photo to the right is an excellent example of a vertical hydroponic herb garden.
 This is perfect for an outdoor garden where space is at a premium.
+A similar version is made by the appropriately named brand Mr. Stacky.
+You can grow herbs using the traditional growing medium of soil or hydroponics using this planter.

-There are many different ways to setup a hydroponic herb garden system.
+There are many different ways to set up a hydroponic herb garden system.
 If you are handy and like DIY projects, you can build your own hydroponic system with materials from the local hardware store.
-Or if you prefer a ready-made solution, you can purchase a table top system, like the AeroGarden and grow fresh herbs in your kitchen.
+Or if you prefer a ready-made solution, you can purchase a tabletop system, like the AeroGarden and grow fresh herbs in your kitchen.

 Are your Windowsills too narrow to support an Herb Garden?